 Locally, transportation sources are the second largest contributor to ozone causing pollutants, and the second largest contributor to the City's greenhouse gas emission inventory.
-As the population in Fort Collins and along the northern Front Range continues to increase, strategies and actions that support reduced Vehicle Miles Traveled (VMTs) along with improved vehicle efficiencies and cleaner sources of energy for electric vehicles are key to reduce pollution.
+As the population in Fort Collins and along the northern Front Range continues to increase, strategies and actions that support reduced Vehicle Miles Traveled (VMTs) along with improved vehicle efficiencies and cleaner sources of energy for electric vehicles are key to reducing pollution.

-- Transportation and Land Use Planning In 2019, the City completed updates to City Plan, Transportation Master Plan and the Transit Plan.
-As noted in the updated City Plan, the City will continue to integrate transportation and land planning efforts in ways that reduce emissions by reducing the need to drive (e.g., denser multi-use development) and enhancing opportunities for alternative modes of transportation (e.g., walking, biking and transit).
-Continued planning will also include updates to the City's Bicycle and Pedestrian Plans. - Traffic Operations The City of Fort Collins Traffic Operations Department oversees all aspects of traffic related responsibilities within the City.
-Examples of programs that target reductions in VMTs include pedestrian and bike innovations, congestion management, arterial improvements, roundabouts and adaptive signal timing.18 - Anti-idling campaigns The City conducts anti-vehicle idling campaigns aimed at reducing unnecessary idling, and associated engine emissions.
-Signs are available by request for any school or local business, and the City will send outreach letters in response to complaints about excessive idling in neighborhoods.
-Planning and zoning requirement also limit the number of drive-thru businesses, which can contribute to emissions from idling. - Clean Vehicles At the state level, there is a commitment to maintaining progress on clean vehicles19, which was supported by the City of Fort Collins and other local governments in the region.
-In 2018, this included adoption of a Colorado Low Emission Vehicle (LEV) program, requiring that all new light and medium-duty vehicles meet LEV standards beginning with Model Year 2022.
-In 2019, the State adopted Zero Emission Vehicles (ZEV) standards, which requires an increasing percent of light duty ZEVs beginning with Model Year 2023.
+Transportation and Land Use Planning.
+In 2019, the City completed updates to City Plan, Transportation Master Plan and the Transit Master Plan.
+As noted in the updated City Plan, the City will continue to implement transportation and land planning efforts in ways that reduce emissions by reducing the need to drive (e.g., denser multi-use development) and enhancing opportunities for alternative modes of transportation (e.g., walking, biking and transit).
+In 2019, the City also completed an Electric Vehicle Readiness Roadmap to capitalize on the importance of shifting fuel and technologies.
+Continued planning will include updates to the City's Bicycle and Pedestrian Plans.

+Efficient Transportation Systems.
+The City of Fort Collins encourages increasing mode shifts from vehicles to walking, biking and transit.
+Support for this includes pedestrian and bike projects such as the low stress bike network and completing sidewalk gaps.
+Other efforts to positively impact emissions include congestion management, arterial and intersection improvements, roundabouts and adaptive signal timing.16

+Anti-idling campaigns.
+The City conducts vehicle idling campaigns aimed at reducing unnecessary idling, and associated engine emissions.
+Anti-idling signs are available by request for any school or local business, and the City will send outreach letters in response to complaints about excessive idling in neighborhoods.
+Planning and zoning requirements also limit the number of drivethru businesses, which can contribute to emissions from idling.

-Sign provided to schools upon request
+Sign provided to schools and businesses upon request